-Just a couple ounces heavier than the lightest wind shells and still highly packable, the Outdoor Research Helium Wind Hoodie hits a sweet spot for weight, breathability, weather protection, and durability, making it a great pick for dayhikers, trail runners, and backpackers looking at a forecast of little to no rain.
+Just an ounce or two heavier than the lightest wind shells and still highly packable, the Outdoor Research Helium Wind Hoodie hits a sweet spot for weight, breathability, weather protection, and durability, making it a great pick for dayhikers, trail runners, climbers, and backpackers looking at a forecast of little to no rain.
 And it’s one of the most affordable ultralight wind shells you’ll find.

 You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s Outdoor Research Helium Wind Hoodie at backcountry.com, moosejaw.com, or outdoorresearch.com, or a women’s Outdoor Research Helium Wind Hoodie at backcountry.com, moosejaw.com, or outdoorresearch.com.